Orthopaedic Injuries

 - Other conditions such as infection, tumours, degeneration and congenital problems

-Diagnostic mistakes in orthopaedics are to a large extent due to misreading X-rays and missing fractures.
+- Missed or wrongly diagnosed fractures – diagnostic mistakes in orthopaedics are to a large extent due to misreading X-rays and missing fractures.
 The current organisation of orthopaedic cover in Accident and Emergency Departments means that junior doctors are usually first to review X-rays.
 This leads to a greater chance of misdiagnosis of an injury.
-Hand and foot fractures are a most commonly missed.
+Hand and foot fractures are the most commonly missed.

 There were also reports that orthopaedic surgeons in a German hospital mistakenly implanted femoral components for total knee replacements without cement, even though the implants were designed to be used with cement.
 Of the 47 patients affected, 30 had to undergo revision surgery.